 While other wireless cameras can operate off batteries, it goes without saying that this option has a significant drawback.
 Therefore, you had best set up a schedule for replacing batteries to keep it going.

 Another type would be solar power in conjunction with a rechargeable internal battery.
-It charges the battery throughout the day and relies solely on the battery at night.
+It charges the battery throughout the day and relies solely on it at night.

 Solar-powered cameras for wireless connectivity is the preferred choice, as you won’t need to replace the battery as often.
 You will only need to replace the battery after it has gone through its expected lifespan of cycles of draining and charging.

-Some CCTV cameras have motorized motion capabilities that allow cameras to be rotated to specific areas of choice by either automatic control or manual control which also can be done remotely.
+Some CCTV cameras have motorized motion capabilities that allow cameras to be rotated to specific areas of choice by either automatic or manual control, which can also be done remotely.

 This allows cameras to pan left and right, up and down.
 In addition, it dramatically opens the surveillance area for cameras.

 This feature is often present on cameras with zoom capabilities to make observations in specific places of better quality.

-These kinds of cameras are commonly referred to as PTZ (Pan Tilt and Zoom).
+These cameras are commonly referred to as PTZ (Pan Tilt and Zoom).

 There are two main types of zoom technologies used in this feature.

 - Optical zoom.
 This relies on the manipulation of the lenses themselves.

 - Digital zoom.
-This is simply a software-based solution that zooms into the image itself.
+This is simply a software-based solution that zooms into the prerendered image itself.

 There is no question that optical zoom is superior.
 Having the lenses so the work of bringing something closer into view will deliver higher quality and less pixelated image.